SEO Tips for 2020 – How to Optimize Your Website – Part 1

 As a result, many sites have been negatively impacted by these updates as each update may eliminate or deter a certain new strategy that is starting to manipulate the SERPs.

-1.Brand Authority – Brand is driving everything today and your brand’s authority is the end goal of the niche or topics that you want to rank for.
-The process of determining your brand is important before you build your online portfolio and your online channels which will drive traffic to your conversion sites, owned or third-party.
+1.Brand – Brand is driving everything today.
+This extends beyond your website.
 Amazon, for example, is a search engine within itself.
 So the question is no longer “how do I get to #1 on Google” rather it is “how do I gain brand authority” on the subjects surrounding your product or service.
 Think high engagement, high click-through rate, high conversion rate, high reviews.
 Who wouldn’t want to buy that product or service?
 Search engines like Google and Amazon are looking for that.
-Your brand may be reviewed on an authoritative site, and you may achieve some high authority referring links by third-party reviews, but the end goal isn’t to gain links rather to drive lasting engagement and sales.
+Your brand may be reviewed on an authoritative site, and you may achieve some high authority referring links, but the end goal is not only to gain quality links but to drive lasting engagement and sales.
 The more relevant question is “what is my brand authority” on the subjects and search queries surrounding my brand’s product or service.
 The metrics mentioned above, along with existing data from your website and other social metrics, will help Fire Source Media determine a strategy that will work best for your brand.

 Understanding the core foundations of user engagement and brand authority is the starting block.
-From there we can move forward with the technical setup of your website and other web properties.
-When brand identity is established we can move onto product and/or service placement, target market, sales channels, content and ad strategy.
+From there we can move forward with the technical setup of your website, product or service placement, content strategy, and outreach.

 In Part 2 we will look at technical setup for websites, which will need to be optimized for speed and include CRO tools even before you begin PR, SEO, or ad campaigns.